rhalkyard/riscix-hccs/README.md

 use a USB-to-IDE interface to write the disc image back to your A3000's hard drive, and voilá!
 Your A3000 can now run an ancient Unix excruciatingly slowly!
 Why did you want to do this again?

+## Other notes and neat tricks

+Don't use the AEH50 Ethernet II card.
+Its emulation appears to be buggy, and drops received packets.

+In RISC iX, press BREAK key to select between virtual consoles.

+In a text console, press F3 to bring up a settings menu.

+X11 is unusably slow, but you can launch it with `startx`.